Northern Relations: Connecting the Unexpected and Overlooked to Information Science

-The submission deadline for all proposals is January 20, 2020.
+The submission deadline for all proposals is January 22, 2021, midnight Pacific Time.

-Authors will be notified no later than February 28, 2020.
-All presenters must register for the conference.
-Abstracts will be published on the CAIS/ACSI website once registration has taken place.
-Final versions must be submitted no later than April 30, 2020.
+Authors will be notified no later than March 1, 2021.
+Final versions must be submitted no later than April 30, 2021, and will then be published on the conference website and in the conference proceedings.
 Authors are also encouraged to submit full papers to the Canadian Journal of Information and Library Science / La Revue canadienne des sciences de l’information et de bibliothéconomie.

 Initial submissions should be scrubbed of identifying information for double-blind peer review.

-For further information, please contact the CAIS/ACSI 2020 Conference Co-chairs.
+For further information, please contact the CAIS/ACSI 2021 Conference Co-Chairs:

 Associate Professor, School of Library and Information Studies

 Assistant Professor, School of Library and Information Studies

 University of Alberta